How reflection on work can improve your career performance

 Weekly reflection sessions can elevate professional results

-Reflection is in simple terms
+Reflection in simple terms

 Building habits